 - What are the benefits of this project (i.e. will it improve safety or security, benefit the environment, change operations, etc.)?

 - What is the project timeline?

 - What public outreach or involvement will be done as part of this project?

 - What will be done to protect the environment?
-See the environment design topic for more information.
+See environmental guidance and tools for more information.